MAY 2021-MAR 2022

 PATIENTS

-suffering from TBC in greater Mumbai continue to receive appropriate care
+suffering from TBC in greater Mumbai received appropriate care

 DISPLACED PEOPLE

-living in the city of Marawi are receiving primary healthcare and non-communicable disease services
+living in the city of Marawi received primary healthcare and non-communicable disease services